TrueFiEng/Waffle/docs/source/mock-contract.rst

   const mockContract = await deployMockContract(wallet, contractAbi);

-Mock contract can now be passed into other contracts by using the :code:`address` attribute.
+The mock contract can now be integrated into other contracts by using the :code:`address` attribute.
 Return values for mocked functions can be set using:

 .. code-block:: ts